 Vehicle checks to undertake in summer

 Understanding the different driving challenges that arise during summer is key to keeping you safe on the roads.
 Whilst some are unavoidable, others you can prepare for in advance.
-To stay safe when embarking on long journeys in summer, drivers should always remember FORCES:
+To stay safe when embarking on long journeys in summer, drivers should conduct vehicle inspections and always remember FORCES:

 F for fuel